NSLS-II/systemd-softioc/README.md

 Source files:

 epics-softioc.conf: this is where you can customize a few things;

 manage-iocs: the main script;

 library.sh: functions used in the script manage-iocs;

-The following are provided as information.
+The following are provided as information:

-config.example: a template showing how to create a file named 'config' for an IOC instance/application; softioc-example.service: the unit file for the IOC named "example" README.md (this file)
+config.example: a template showing how to create a file named 'config' for an IOC instance/application;

+softioc-example.service: the unit file for the IOC named "example"

+README.md (this file)

 == manage-iocs ==